Quantum networks theory: Introduction

-{\em Contributions.} In developing a model of fully quantum networks, We find that by taking entire network configurations as states the usual notion of tensor product fails us on very basic unsettling questions such as: \textit{When two nodes are connected, with one on the left of a tensor product, and the other on the right, where does the edge between them live?} and \textit{On what ground can we discriminate which nodes go left of the tensor, and which nodes go right?
-Can we base this on the naming of nodes, their states, their proximity to other nodes, or even on combinations of these?} and finally \textit{Is there a sense in which the tensor product of a given network with itself is even well defined? }
+{\em Second strand of contributions.} Whilst developing a model of fully quantum networks, we realised that by taking entire network configurations as states, the usual notion of tensor product fails us on very basic unsettling questions, such as: \textit{When two nodes are connected, with one on the left of a tensor product, and the other on the right, where does the edge between them live?} \textit{When two nodes $u$ and $v$ are in a quantum superposition of being connected or not, and the neighbours of node $u$ are placed left of the tensor product, which side of the tensor product is node $v$?}